smartdevicelink/sdl_evolution/proposals/0029-ios-multiple-file-manager-transactions.md

 @property (assign, nonatomic, readonly) NSUInteger numberOfBytes;
 ```

 This property will return the number of bytes of data in the file, whether it is stored on disk or in memory.
+This is a readonly, computed property; `numberOfBytes` will be calculated when it is called by inspecting the file it is holding (whether in memory or on disk).
+If this computation is expensive, it may be cached.

 ## Potential Downsides
 The primary potential downside of this proposal is that the APIs being added will be among the most complicated to implement in SDL.
 It wraps what is already a fairly complex API to upload files and provide completion blocks and will have to track those completion blocks and provide progress updates.
 Due to it also providing the number of bytes uploaded and to be uploaded, it will have to track those uploads in a bit more detail than the file manager currently does.